EricSpencer00/connect-4/README.md

 - **Mate Detection**: Find "mate in X" sequences and forced wins
 - **Best Moves Ranking**: View a ranked list of best moves for the current position
 - **Game Mode**: Option to play against the AI with adjustable difficulty
+- **Solved Mode**: Play against a perfect AI that uses the pre-solved Connect 4 dataset

 ## Structure